MirekVales/FinesSE/README.md

 ### Generating Automation Reports
 - Allows to take all evaluated assertions and aggregate results into a pretty test report (using [ExtentReports](https://github.com/anshooarora/extentreports-csharp), an HTML test report generator)

+### Soap Client Suite
+- An easy way to invoke Soap endpoints and make assertions on a response

 ### SoapUI Suites Runner
 - Execute SoapUI test suite